Most people who fled California wildfire allowed to go home

 The possible arrival of rain also posed hazards, ranging from shifting winds to debris flows from steep mountainsides.

+Gruber said he’s going to visit cousins in Orange County for Thanksgiving and isn’t worried about his house.

+“I’m counting on the rain to kind of snuff“ out the fire, he said.

-The dangerous cycle of fire and flood is a raw memory for many people in the region.
+The dangerous cycle of fire and flood is a raw memory for many others in the region.

 In January 2018, a downpour on burned slopes just east of Santa Barbara unleashed massive debris flows that devastated Montecito, killing 23 people and destroying homes.